humblehungrylife/HL-homelab-zero-budget/HL-Zero-Budget-Lab/Lab_Stages/Stage_2_Core_VMs/01_pfSense/README.md

 # 🧱 Stage 2 — Core VM Setup: pfSense (VM 101)

-This document details the **pfSense firewall setup** for the HL Zero-Budget Homelab project.
+This document details the **pfSense firewall setup** for the HL Zero‑Budget Homelab project.
-pfSense acts as the network gateway and firewall between the WAN (home router) and LAN (internal VMs).
+pfSense acts as the secure network gateway and firewall between the WAN (home router) and LAN (internal VMs).

 ---